naturalsolutions/NS.UI.FormBuilder/docs/fields.md

 ## Step 6 : translation

-To finish you have to add your file in each translation files in [local folder](https://github.com/NaturalSolutions/NS.UI.FormBuilder/tree/master/ressources/locales).
+To finish you have to add your file in each translation files in [ressources/locales folder](https://github.com/NaturalSolutions/NS.UI.FormBuilder/tree/master/ressources/locales).

 For example for our field we have to add